Milan Kundera: Early life and education

-Milan Kundera was born on 1 April 1929 at Purkyňova 6 (6 Purkyně Street) in Královo Pole, a district of Brno, Czechoslovakia (present-day Czech Republic), to a middle-class family.
+Milan Kundera was born on 1 April 1929 at 6 Purkyňova Street in Královo Pole, a district of Brno, Czechoslovakia (present-day Czech Republic), to a middle-class family.
 His father, Ludvík Kundera (1891–1971), was an important Czech musicologist and pianist who served as the head of the Janáček Music Academy in Brno from 1948 to 1961.
 His mother Milada Kunderová (born Janošíková) was an educator.
 His father died in 1971, and his mother in 1975.

 Kundera learned to play the piano from his father and later studied musicology and musical composition.
 Musicological influences, references and notation can be found throughout his work.
 Kundera was a cousin of Czech writer and translator Ludvík Kundera.
 In his youth, having been supported by his father in his musical education, he was testing his abilities as a composer.
 One of his teachers at the time was Pavel Haas.
 His approach to music was eventually dampened due to his father not being able to launch a piano career for insisting on playing the music of modernist Jewish composer Arnold Schoenberg.

 At the age of eighteen, he joined the Communist Party of Czechoslovakia in 1947.
 In 1984, he recalled that "Communism captivated me as much as Stravinsky, Picasso and Surrealism."

 He attended lectures on music and composition at the Charles University in Prague but soon moved to the Film and TV School of the Academy of Performing Arts in Prague (FAMU) to study film.
 In 1950, he was expelled from the party.
 After graduating, the Film Faculty appointed Kundera a lecturer in world literature in 1952.
 Following the Warsaw Pact invasion of Czechoslovakia in 1968, he lost his job at the Film Faculty.

-In 1956, Kundera also married for the first time, the operetta singer Olga Haas, the daughter of the composer and his teacher Pavel Haas and the doctor of Russian origin Sonia Jakobson, the first wife of Roman Jakobson.
+In 1956, Kundera also married for the first time, the operetta singer Olga Haas.
+Her parents were his music teacher, composer Pavel Haas, and the doctor of Russian origin Sonia Jakobson, who was the first wife of Roman Jakobson.